 Some recipes also include sesame seeds or barley, but the basic horchata is rice-water or rice-milk, sugar, cinnamon and vanilla.

-How to make the base
+How to Make the Rice Base

 What to serve with Mexican horchata